d9pouces/Moneta/doc/source/configuration.rst

   * regularly synchronize groups between the LDAP server and the SQL servers.

-The second approach can be used without any modification in your code and remove a point of failure in the global architecture (if you allow some delay during the synchronization process).
+The second approach can be used without any modification in your code and remove a point of failure in the global architecture (if you can afford regular synchronizations instead of instant replication).
-A tool exists for such synchronization: `MultiSync <https://github.com/d9pouces/Multisync>`_.
+At least one tool exists for such synchronization: `MultiSync <https://github.com/d9pouces/Multisync>`_.